peerachetporkaew/SimpleSpellChecker/README.md

 # SimpleSpellChecker
-Thai customizable spell-checking library in Python.
+A customizable spell-checking library for Thai text.

 # How to use